auth0/docs/articles/tokens/guides/jwt/parse-validate-jwt-programmatically.md

   - secure-api
   - add-login
 ---
-# Programmatically Parse and Validate a JWT
+# Programmatically Parse and Validate a JSON Web Token

-To programmatically parse and validate a JWT, you can either:
+To programmatically parse and validate a JSON Web Token (JWT), you can either:

 * choose a third-party library from [JWT.io](https://jwt.io/#libraries)
 * use any existing middleware for your web framework